Powered by SchoolDash

 Destinations: Excellent.
 The proportion of students going on to education or training at 16 is quite high, while at 18 (allowing for attainment) it is very high.
 Show details

-Disadvantaged pupils: Excellent.
+Disadvantaged pupils: Above average.
 Progress up to age 16 is above average.
 Destinations at 16 are above average.
 Progress at 16-18 is above average.
-Destinations at 18 (allowing for attainment) are above average.
+Destinations at 18 (allowing for attainment) are about average.

 Progress: About average.
 Up to age 16 it is about average, while at ages 16-18 it is above average.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)